-This Privacy Statement explains what we do with your personal data, whether we are in the process of assisting you verify your identity, continuing our relationship with you once have, providing you with a service, receiving a service from you, using your data to ask for your assistance in relation to a user of our services, or you are visiting our website.
+This Privacy Statement explains what we do with your personal data, whether we are in the process of assisting you to verify your identity, continuing our relationship with you once we have, providing you with a service, receiving a service from you, using your data to ask for your assistance in relation to a user of our services, or you are visiting our website.

 It describes how we collect, use and process personal data, and how, in doing so, we comply with our legal obligations.

 This Privacy Statement applies to the personal data of our website users, clients, suppliers and other people and organisations whom we may contact digitally to find out more about users of our services or whom they indicate is an emergency contact.
 It also applies to the emergency contacts of W2 Global Data Solutions Ltd staff.

 For the applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679)) (the “GDPR”), the company responsible for your personal data is W2 Global Data Solutions Ltd or “us”.

 This Privacy Statement applies in relevant countries throughout our international network.
 Different countries may approach data privacy in slightly diverse ways.
 W2 Global Data Solutions Ltd wishes to ensure that it is compliant with all applicable data privacy protections, no matter where you are.

 It is very important you read the statement carefully to understand our views and practices regarding the processing of personal information and how W2 Global Data will treat it.

 By visiting the W2 Global Data website and/or providing your information to us via use of any of our services, you are accepting and consenting to the practices described in this statement.